jedisct1/libsodium-doc/secret-key_cryptography/aes-256-gcm.md

 The function returns `-1` is the verification fails.

-If the verification succeeds, the function returns `0`, puts the decrypted message into `m`, whose length is equal to the length of the ciphertext.
+If the verification succeeds, the function returns `0`, and puts the decrypted message into `m`, whose length is equal to the length of the ciphertext.

-The decrypted message is put into `m`.

 ## Precalculation interface